Enumeration of Anti-Invariant Subspaces and Touchard's Formula for the Entries of the $q$-Hermite Catalan Matrix: Determination of Coefficients in the Universal Formula

-We determine the polynomials $p_j$ in Proposition \ref{prop:ajxj} by constructing, for each prime power $q$, a sequence of matrices $T_0(q),\dotsc,T_l(q)$ such that the following conditions are satisfied. \begin{enumerate} \item For all $0\leq i,j\leq l$, there exists a polynomial $X_{ij}(q)$ such that $X^{T_i(q)}_j=X_{ij}(q)$ for all prime powers $q$. \item The determinant of the matrix $(X_{ij}(q))$ is a non-zero element of $\ZZ[q]$. \item The identity (\ref{eq:main}) holds for $T_i(q)$ for $i=0,\dotsc,l$ and all prime powers $q$. \end{enumerate} In effect, we have the following result. \begin{theorem} The system of linear equations
+We set up a system of linear equations which completely determine the polynomials $p_j(t)$ $(0\leq j\leq \ell)$ in Corollary \ref{cor:ajxj} by constructing, for each prime power $q$, a sequence of matrices $T_0(q),\dotsc,T_\ell(q)$ such that the following conditions are satisfied. \begin{enumerate} \item For each $0\leq i,j\leq \ell$, there exists a polynomial $X_{ij}(t)$ such that $X^{T_i(q)}_j=X_{ij}(q)$ for all prime powers $q$. \item The determinant of the matrix $X(t):=(X_{ij}(t))_{0\leq i,j\leq \ell}$ is a non-zero element of $\ZZ[t]$. \item The identity (\ref{eq:main}) holds for $T_i(q)$ for $i=0,\dotsc,\ell $ and all prime powers $q$. \end{enumerate} In effect, we have the following result. \begin{theorem} For each prime power $q$, the system of linear equations